ekeilty17/ekeilty17.github.io/_posts/moments-of-inertia-series/2024-11-02-definition-of-the-mass-moment-of-inertia.md

 I_{zx} = I_{xz} = \int_{\mathcal{G}} zx \; dm
 $$

-Notice that due to these definitions, the inertia tensor is always symmetric.
+I derive the inertia tensor and discuss each element in more detail in the [next post](/blog/moments-of-inertia/inertia-tensor-derivation/).

 <br>